aasmal97/AWS-Cognito-Hosted-UI-Authentication-Provider/README.md

 You must ensure that these values are also accepted callback URLs and sign-out URLs, in your [aws cognitio user pool client app](https://docs.aws.amazon.com/cognito/latest/developerguide/cognito-user-pools-app-integration.html?icmpid=docs_cognito_console_help_panel).

 ## Options
-This library a pop-up auth flow, or an in tab auth flow.
+This library allows for either a pop-up auth flow, or an in tab auth flow.

 #### In-Tab Auth Flow
 This is the default auth flow, when `popUpWindow = false | undefined`